Caio-Sc/lavalink---dbm/README.md

 Don't forget to change musica_connect with your lavalink server

-feel free to use it and edit it, just give credits if you talk about it c:
+feel free to use it and edit it, just give credits